Charlie Chapman (rugby union)

-Charlie Chapman (born 11 December 2000) is an English scrum-half currently playing for Gloucester Rugby in Premiership Rugby.
+Charlie Chapman (born 11 December 2000) is an English scrum-half currently playing for Worcester Warriors in RFU Championship.
 He has represented Scotland under 20s and was dual-registered with Hartpury for the 2018–19 season.

 Chapman represented Scotland in the U20s Six Nations and earned selection for the Junior World Championship in France.

 On 9 April 2025, Chapman agreed to join Premiership rivals Exeter Chiefs ahead of the 2025-26 season.
+On 4 June 2026, Chapman agrees a deal to join local rivals Worcester Warriors in the RFU Championship from the 2026-27 season.